WMD-group/SMACT/joss/paper.md

     index: 5
   - name: Radical AI, New York, USA
     index: 6
-date: 3 March 2026
+date: 29 March 2026
 bibliography: paper.bib
 ---

 # Summary

 `SMACT` (Semiconducting Materials by Analogy and Chemical Theory) is a Python library for the high-throughput screening and discovery of inorganic materials.
-The name reflects the foundational analogy-based approaches to semiconductor prediction [@goodman1958; @pamplin1964].
-Originally published as a JOSS paper in 2019 [@Davies2019], the package provided chemical filters based on charge neutrality, electronegativity, and elemental data to rapidly identify chemically plausible compositions from the vast space of possible element combinations [@davies_computational_2016].
-Since then, SMACT has undergone substantial development spanning seven major releases (v2.1 through v4.0).
-The library now includes modules for crystal structure prediction via data-mined ionic substitution [@Hautier2011], dopant prediction, composition-to-property prediction using deep learning models [@Goodall2020], and tools for mapping and visualising inorganic crystal chemical space [@Park2025].
+The name reflects foundational analogy-based approaches to semiconductor prediction [@goodman1958; @pamplin1964].
+Originally published as a JOSS paper in 2019 [@Davies2019], the package provided chemical filters based on charge neutrality, electronegativity, and elemental data to rapidly identify chemically plausible compositions [@davies_computational_2016].
+Since then, SMACT has undergone substantial development from v2.1 through v4.0.
+The library now includes modules for crystal structure prediction via data-mined ionic substitution [@Hautier2011], dopant prediction, composition-to-property prediction using deep learning models [@Goodall2020], and tools for mapping inorganic crystal chemical space [@Park2025].
 These additions transform SMACT from a compositional screening tool into a comprehensive platform for computational materials design.

 # Statement of Need